-HFIT213M Resistance Training
+HFIT213M: Resistance Training

 This course will focus on the loading phase of resistance training exercise and program design.
 The emphasis of theory will be placed on resistance training principles, assessments, program design and implementation.
 In lab students will learn and teach safe and effective exercise techniques as well as progressions utilizing many different modes of resistance exercise including but not limited to free weight, cables, tubing, bands and balance oriented equipment.
-Prerequisites: HFIT105M, HFIT135M.
+Prerequisites: <a href="https://doi.org/10.1007/j.nc.2007/j

-HFIT218M Group Exercise Leadership for Special Populations 2-4-
+HFIT218M: Group Exercise Leadership for Special Populations

 This course is designed to prepare students to understand how group exercise, small group training and effective leadership techniques can address the physical and psychosocial needs that various populations face throughout the lifespan.
 Through discussion, observation, teaching lab and a service-learning experience, students will put theory into practice and develop confidence in the ability to design and modify group exercise programs and communicate effectively to motivate participants.
-Prerequisites: HFIT105M, HFIT112M, HFIT113M, HFIT135M, HFIT213M, HFIT220M.
+Prerequisites: HEIT105M, HEIT112M, HEIT113M, HEIT135M, HEIT1213M, HEIT1230M.